hkolano/PitchPrediction/src/full-sim/readme.md

 This study has two separate sections: making pitch-only prediction networks and autoregressive networks.
 After both sets of networks are generated, a validation set is used to evaluate their accuracy.

 ### Pitch Only Networks
+k_length_study/network_generation/k_length_study_redo.m is the main file for generating pitch-only prediction networks.
+It considers "stretches" from 1x to 8x for 25 steps on the 50Hz data set.
+(This corresponds to 0.5s to 4s predictions, in half second increments.)
+This uses 384 units and trains for 100 epochs, so it gets slightly better results than the ablation tests.
+All networks are saved to data/networks/iros-nets/simple_with_stretch_factor.
+The full network is saved each time.

 ### Autoregressive Networks
+The autoregressive networks are trained in 2 steps.
+First, we need a single step network as a base. k_length_study/network_generation/generate_single_step_autoreg_net.m creates a single-step network from the 10Hz training data.
+It is trained for 50 epochs.
+In the future, we should generate three separate single step networks and train each autoregressive network off a different one, or the best one.

+After the single step network is done, run k_length_study/network_generation/retrain_net.m to train on the autoregressive data.
+One mini-batch worth of trajectories are predicted, the network is updated based on those predictions vs ground truth, and then training is interrupted to re-generate more predictions.
+This is a very slow process, to make sure to run it on something with a GPU and sufficient computing power.
+The network should save every 5 epochs just in case it fails mid-run.

 ### Validation and Plotting
+After the networks are generated, use k_length_study/revalidate_autoreg_study.m and revalidate_stretch_study.m to validate the networks against the same set of trajectories and prediction starting points.

+plot_k_length_study.m plots the validation RMSEs against each other and fits lines to them.

+visualize_k_study_goodness.m plots Figure 8 in the paper -- shows the prediction for the simple network and the autoregressive network for different prediction lengths on a validation trajectory.
+Change the variable val_num to visualize different trajectories.
+Some may be too short for visualization.